bloom-housing/ui-components/README.md

 - Don’t nest more than 3 layers deep.
 - Don’t fix problems with !important.
 Use !important purposefully.
 - Refrain from using overqualified selectors; div.container can simply be stated as .container.
-- Use flex instead of float
+- Use flex instead of float.
-- Use grid utilities for uniform grids
+- Use grid utilities for uniform grids.

 ### Accessibility Considerations